 I’ve been reading Dream Power: How to Use Your Night Dreams to Change Your Life by my friend, Cynthia Richmond.
 I’m loving the way Cynthia dives deep into every aspect of dreams, explaining how they impact our waking lives.

 Cynthia Richmond shares how dreams often take a current situation and greatly dramatize it to get your attention.
-It’s a like a subconscious “wake up call” providing intuitive guidance to help you navigate through any situation life has to offer.
+It’s like a subconscious “wake up call” providing intuitive guidance to help you navigate through any situation life has to offer.

 Cynthia writes, “Dreams bestow wonderful benefits such as stress management, whether we remember them or not.
 But learning to remember them can help us know ourselves better.
 Everyone can learn to remember more of their dreams; interpreting their meanings can give us the pulse of our inner health— mental emotional and spiritual.
 Dreams can even offer advice and warnings about our physical health since our unconscious mind seems to know the status of every cell in our body.
 Modern sleep and dream research has established beyond a doubt that people need to dream and the dream process is essential to life and health.”

 When I am working with a student who can’t seem to connect psychically, I always recommend that they meditate, and just as important, pay attention to their dreams.
 Both provide a strong link to their intuition – their soul’s voice.
 One trick I recommend to help remember your dreams is to catch them before they dissolve in the waking light.
 Before you fall asleep, set your intention to remember your dreams, then keep a dream journal to jot down details when you wake up.

 Besides giving clarity to events in the here and now, dreams can help you see things that will happen in the future.
 Many dream experts believe that about 12% of dreams are pre-cognitive – which in simple language means that dreams really can, and do, come true.